fengtingzhang/blog/_posts/2017-11-16-rubyconf-2017-day-two.md

 * button in a few more lines
 * drawings
 * tetris
+* the presentation was written using shoes [https://github.com/PragTob/wingtips](Wingtips)

 ### History
 * originally written by _why who maintained it until 2009